Loss of clerical state: Cases of bishops

-The laicization of bishops is unusual.
-In 2009, the church laicized Emmanuel Milingo, a former exorcist, faith healer, and archbishop of Lusaka, Zambia, who had already been excommunicated from the church three years earlier.
+In 2009, the Church laicized Emmanuel Milingo, a former exorcist, faith healer, and Archbishop of Lusaka, Zambia, who had already been excommunicated three years prior.
 Milingo had threatened to form a breakaway church without a rule of priestly celibacy, and had himself married.

-Raymond Lahey, the former bishop of Antigonish, Nova Scotia, Canada, was laicized in 2012, a year after he pleaded guilty in Canadian civil court to importing child pornography.
+Raymond Lahey, the former Bishop of Antigonish, Nova Scotia, Canada, was laicized in 2012, a year after he pleaded guilty in Canadian civil court to importing child pornography.

 Józef Wesołowski, a Polish archbishop who had been a nuncio (papal ambassador), was dismissed from the clerical state in 2014 on grounds of sexual abuse of minors.
-The Vatican had made criminal charges against Wesołowski related to his abuse of minors and planned to try him, but Wesołowski died in 2015 before a trial could be held.
+The Vatican had made criminal charges against Wesołowski related to his abuse of minors and planned to try him, but he died in 2015 before a trial could be held.

-Theodore Edgar McCarrick, a former cardinal and the former Archbishop of Washington, D.C., was dismissed from the clerical state in February 2019.
-McCarrick is the highest-ranked church official to date to be dismissed over the ongoing sexual abuse scandals in the Church.
+Theodore McCarrick, a former cardinal and Archbishop of Washington, D.C., was dismissed from the clerical state in February 2019.
+McCarrick is the highest-ranked church official in history to be dismissed over the ongoing sexual abuse scandals in the Church.

+Roger Vangheluwe, who was the Bishop of Bruges until 2010, was laicized on March 11, 2024, after new elements regarding the prolonged abuse of his nephew came to light.
+Vangheluwe abused the boy since the latter was aged 5, for a period of at least 13 years.
+The statute of limitations in Belgium meant he could not be prosecuted anymore when the case was exposed in 2010.